-1. Analyze your market
+1. Analyze your market.

 Analyzing the market may also help you identify buyers who are currently underserved.
 For example, you may find that a number of vendors offer solutions in your market designed for very large companies, but few serve small and medium businesses (SMBs).

-2. Evaluate your buyers
+2. Evaluate your buyers.

 By being able to answer questions like these, you'll be in an ideal position to craft marketing content that speaks to the needs of your target buyers, and avoid marketing to the wrong people.

-3. Identify marketing channels
+3. Identify marketing channels.

 As noted above, you typically need to market through multiple channels.
 But that doesn't mean you should market through each and every channel.

 That's why it's important to identify the marketing channels where your buyers operate most frequently, then design marketing content that will drive successful campaigns in each of those channels.

-In order to avoid haphazardly launching marketing campaigns without clear visibility into what's working and what's not, you should have a plan in place from the beginning to collect and analyze marketing data.
+In order to avoid haphazardly launching marketing campaigns without clear visibility into what's working and what's not, you should have a detailed plan in place from the beginning to collect and analyze marketing data.

 By collecting and analyzing data like this consistently and comprehensively, you will be able to make the best decisions and how and where to pursue future campaigns.